Many things matter about a neighborhood, but the first thing most people notice

 Notable & Unique: Real Estate

-The Haines Town Center neighborhood is on the ocean, a bay, or inlet.
+Haines Town Center is a neighborhood that is on the ocean, a bay, or inlet.

 In addition to being coastal, Haines Town Center is a very nautical neighborhood,